mythology-and-legends-in-warfare

 Historical Background of the Mamluk Sultanate

-The Mamluk Sultanate emerged from the collapse of the Ayyubid dynasty in the mid-13th century, when a group of elite slave soldiers, originally purchased to serve as the backbone of the Ayyubid army, staged a coup and seized power.
+The Mamluk Sultanate emerged from the collapse of the Ayyubid dynasty in the mid-13th century, when a group of elite slave soldiers—originally purchased to serve as the backbone of the Ayyubid army—staged a coup and seized power.
 Their rule extended from Egypt and Syria to the Hijaz and parts of Anatolia, and they successfully repelled major threats, most notably the Mongols at the Battle of Ain Jalut in 1260 and the Crusaders in the ensuing decades.
-The Mamluks created a highly centralized state that controlled the trade routes between the Mediterranean, the Red Sea, and the Indian Ocean, which generated immense wealth and fostered a vibrant urban economy.
+The Mamluks created a highly centralized state that controlled the trade routes between the Mediterranean, the Red Sea, and the Indian Ocean, generating immense wealth and fostering a vibrant urban economy.
 This economic dynamism is clearly reflected in the vast quantity and variety of coins minted under their authority.
+Mamluk coinage evolved over 267 years, responding to political upheavals, bullion shortages, and shifting trade patterns.
+Understanding this evolution requires a close look at both the historical context and the physical attributes of the coins themselves.

 Rise and Rule of the Mamluks

 Originally recruited from the Kipchak steppes and the Caucasus, these praetorian guards eventually became the sultans themselves.
-Their rule was marked by a strong military ethos, a patronage of arts and architecture, and a complex political system based on the principle of hereditary succession tempered by the power of the emirs.
-The sultanate was divided into two main periods: the Bahri period (1250–1382), characterized by Turkish Mamluks, and the Burji period (1382–1517), dominated by Circassian Mamluks.
+Their rule was marked by a strong military ethos, a patronage of arts and architecture, and a complex political system based on hereditary succession tempered by the power of the emirs.
+The sultanate is divided into two main periods: the Bahri period (1250–1382), characterized by Turkish Mamluks, and the Burji period (1382–1517), dominated by Circassian Mamluks.
 Each period produced distinct coinage that reflects changing political fortunes and economic policies.
+For instance, Bahri coins often display a broader range of mint cities and a higher gold content, while Burji issues show increased debasement and an explosion of copper coinage.
+The transition between these periods can be tracked numerically through the changing weights and fineness of dirhams.

 Economic Foundations of the Sultanate

 The Mamluk economy was built on agriculture, trade, and manufacturing.
 Egypt’s fertile Nile valley produced surplus grain, which was exported alongside sugar, textiles, and glass.
 The state controlled strategic trade corridors, taxing goods passing through the Red Sea and the Mediterranean.
 The influx of gold from the trans-Saharan trade, especially from the Mali Empire, provided the bullion necessary for minting gold dinars.
-Silver, however, became increasingly scarce after the 14th century, forcing the Mamluks to debase their coins and shift to copper for daily transactions.
+The so-called “Sudan gold” was a critical resource.
+However, silver became increasingly scarce after the 14th century, forcing the Mamluks to debase their coins and shift to copper for daily transactions.
 Understanding these economic shifts is central to interpreting Mamluk numismatics.
+Chroniclers like al-Maqrizi described the price fluctuations and currency reforms in detail, but the coins themselves provide the most direct physical evidence.

 The Role of Coins in the Mamluk Economy